'Your brand is the single most important investment you can make in your business.'

-The same methodology applies when your brand speaks with its customers.
-The tone of voice you adopt when writing a Facebook post should match the exact same style you use for an EDM or a brochure.
-Consistency builds trust.
+Consistency is integral to successful branding.
+And you can achieve this by having brand guidelines that give your marketing and communications a uniform look and feel.
+From outdoor signage through to stationery, your visual assets should convey a relationship and this is done by applying your logo, colours and fonts consistently across all formats.
+The same methodology applies when your brand speaks with its customers; the tone of voice you adopt when writing a Facebook post should match the exact same style you use for an EDM or a brochure.
+Consistency builds trust in your consumers’ minds.
 And trust is everything.
-Brand guidelines help build trust with your customers.

 Brand guidelines explained

-Brand guidelines are your source of truth and ensure a consistent approach to branding across your business.
-Your guidelines should be provided to anyone who is responsible for producing marketing communications for internal and external stakeholders.
-Ideally, your in-house marketing team will approve any draft communications before they are distributed but if you don’t have access to these internal resources, or if the team simply does not have the capacity to check every document that is created, your brand guidelines document is the reference that should be distributed to anyone in your organisation who is likely to use your brand.
-These people include: the Chief Executive, the Executive Team, Executive Assistants, the Marketing and Communications team and Administration Assistants.
-Remember to provide a copy of your brand guidelines to any external third party suppliers you may engage, such as videographers and signage suppliers, so that they know how to treat your brand when creating any collateral for you.
+Brand guidelines ensure a consistent approach to branding across your business and are a resource for anyone in charge of producing marketing communications for internal and external stakeholders.
+Ideally, your in-house marketing team will approve any draft communications before they go out but if you don’t have this internal resource, or if the team doesn’t have capacity to check every document created, your brand guidelines are your source of truth.
+Brand guidelines are helpful to a range of team members including the Chief Executive, the Executive Team, Executive Assistants, the Marketing and Communications team and Administration Assistants.
+Remember to provide a copy of your brand guidelines to any external third party suppliers you may engage, such as videographers and signage suppliers, so that they know how to apply your brand when delivering collateral for you.